-Please help us fund exciting new research in Scotland
+Please help PSP Association fund exciting new research in Scotland

 Three years may not seem like a long time, but it's a window of golden opportunity for medical research - and for PSPA Research Fellow, Dr Diane Swallow.